 This framework informs the corporate governance charter that the board choses to operate under, adapted to suit the unique needs and size of each organisation.

-3. How it effects the business
+3. How it affects the business

 As a director, you should develop an awareness of how governance decisions at the board level can impact – positively or negatively – other parts of the organisation.